enkidevs/curriculum/web/html/iframe element/iframe-attributes.md

   5. `marginwidth`
   6. `scrolling`

-Also, the `<iframe>` element support global attributes.
+Also, the `<iframe>` element supports global attributes.
 To learn more about `global attributes` check the `more info` section at the bottom of this insight.

-Here are the most used ones today.
-All other will be in the next insight:
+Here are the most used ones, all other will be in the next insight:
-Most used:
  1. `height`
  2. `name`
  3. `src`